firxworx/rr-shadcn-theme/README.md

 # Welcome to React Router!

-A modern, production-ready template for building full-stack React applications using React Router.
+A modern, production-ready SSR application template for building full-stack React applications using React Router (RR7) and Vite.

-Tailwind CSS v4 and shadcn/ui added for styling.
+Tailwind CSS v4 and shadcn/ui ready to go!

+### shadcn/ui Configuration

 The main `app.css` file imports a separate `shadcn.css` file with the shadcn/ui palette.

-The shadcn CLI configuration `components.json` references the `shadcn.css` file.
+The shadcn CLI config file `components.json` references the `shadcn.css` file.

 ### shadcn CLI